 Whats more is the incorporation of native English teachers to the team that are musical producers.
 Supporting students in preparation for university access examinations and to develop technical language.

-Our diploma also has included in the courses program the official accreditation offered by software manufacturers, including; Apple and Avid, corresponding course books and exam fees for Logic 101 and Protools 101,110 (user level), 201, 210M and 210P (Music and Por-production operator certificates).
+Our diploma also has included in the courses program the official accreditation offered by software manufacturers, including; Avid, corresponding course books and exam fees for Protools 101,110 (user level), 201, 210M and 210P (Music and Por-production operator certificates).

 *Refer to higher degrees section to consult the University degrees (BA Hons - BSc Hons) the diploma gives access to.

 Audio Technology Audio equipment, signal routing, digital and analogue consoles, microphones, signal processing and audio Fxs, amplifiers and loudspeakers systems

 Digital audio and computing foundations Computer Essentials, MIDI, virtual instruments, digital audio, networks and communications, remote control devices, Digital Audio Workstations

 Electronics Fundamentals Mathematical foundations, Electricity, Magnetism, electronics components, basic circuits, security at work

 Physics and acoustics principles The physics of sound, magnitudes, harmonics (the type of sounds), musical instruments physical foundations, microphones placing, acoustical principles (absorption, reflection, diffraction, etc.), noise and environment, reverberation, isolation, acoustics conditioning, reverb simulators (audio processors, brief history and its parameters)

 Mixing techniques Auditory physiology, psychoacoustics (binaural, Haas, delays, sound masking.) human voice physiology, monitoring systems, mixing axis (deep, stereo, frequency response) EQ, dynamics, space design, automation, introducing the mastering.